The 8 golden rules to eat your way through PCOS (without losing your mind)

 Have you ever heard of free radicals?
 These are unstable molecules which, if excessively eaten or produced, create what we call "oxidative stress".
 That means they can oxidise your cells, thus accelerating premature skin ageing and increasing the risk of developing various degenerative, chronic, or inflammatory diseases!

-Various studies show that an optimised intake of antioxidant polyphenols may help limit oxidation, inflammation, and the onset of some diseases*.
+Various studies show that an optimised intake of antioxidant polyphenols may help limit oxidation, inflammation, and the onset of some diseases (Zhang & Tsao, 2016).

 In the context of PCOS, as we focus on an anti-inflammatory diet, we'll be optimising their intake!